10 Lead Nurturing Tips for Small Business Owners

 5. Implement a lead scoring system

 No matter which CRM tool you use, you probably have the option to label your leads.
 Utilize this option, since it will enable you to assign point values and provide direct insight into the level of interest of your potential customers.
-For example, if a lead schedules a session to try out a demo of a software that you are selling, that lead will probably have a high score and you will need to focus on making a sale.
+For example, if a lead schedules a session to try out a demo of software that you are selling, that lead will probably have a high score and you will need to focus on making a sale.
 If a lead simply visits your website and sticks around for a while – that lead will have a low score and you will have to keep them going through different stages of your sales cycle before you try to actually sell them your product.
 By dragging that lead through different steps of your sales funnel, they will receive a higher lead score, and you should continue to do so until they decide to purchase your product or give you a definite negative response.

 6. Focus your CTA’s

 If your business provides more services than one, or if you are selling a great variety of products, it is best for the customer to grasp them all at once, right?
 Wrong.
 If you are offering to sell more products or services by making them all accessible on one page or via one email only – all chances are that you are overwhelming your prospects and they will soon navigate away from your website.
 The reason why this action occurs is an actual paradox, called – the paradox of too many choices.
 When faced with too many options, people will rather choose not to take any instead of selecting just one.
-This is why you will have to focus your Call To Actions to a single choice.
+This is why you will have to focus your Call To Actions on a single choice.
 Barry Schwartz, the renowned psychologist, claims that by narrowing down the list of choices you are actually helping consumers to overcome their anxieties and indirectly making them make the right choice – to buy your product.

 7. Onboarding new clients